Hacks and Upgrades

 This is a simple modification of the original BBC 32K Chuckie Egg release, with the infinite lives & invulnerability to hens poke built-in.

-Extra Colours Loader by Richard Talbot-Watkins
+Extra Colours Loader by Rich Talbot-Watkins

 Disk image: Chuckie Egg (1983)(A&F)[h TCEPRK][a][bootfile-extracoloursloader].ssd